Certifying bipartite pure quantum states efficiently using untrusted devices

-and the equality holds if and only if $P=Q$, where $Q$ is the classical correlation in Eq.\eqref{correleation:general}, and we have utilized the relations $\sum_{x,y}P_{xy}=\sum_{x,y}Q_{xy}=1$.
-Therefore, we have the following main result.\\ \begin{theo} If Alice and Bob generate a $3d\times 3d$ classical correlation $P$ by locally measuring a $d\times d$ bipartite quantum state $\rho$ with the POVMs $\{A_x\}$ and $\{B_y\}$ ($x,y\in[3d]$), and saturates the inequality in Eq.\eqref{inequality}, then $\rho$ must be a $d\times d$ pure state with the Schmidt coefficients $\sqrt{\lambda_i}$ ($i\in[d]$) satisfying Eqs.\eqref{general:first} and \eqref{general:second}. \end{theo}}
+We first show that the maximally entangled pure state can be certified with $(d+1)\times(d+1)$ correlations.
+Consider the correlation $R$ of size $(d+1)\times(d+1)$ given by

-{Lastly, we would like to point out that some $d\times d$ pure states can be semi-self-tested by classical correlations of smaller size, and such size can be as small as $d+1$.
-Since any classical correlations of size $d\times d$ can always be generated by a $d\times d$ separable state~\cite{zhang2012quantum}, $d+1$ is the smallest we can expect.}
+Then we have the following result. \begin{theo} If Alice and Bob generate the correlation $R$ in Eq.\eqref{correlation:maximal2} by locally measuring a $d\times d$ bipartite quantum state $\rho$, then $\rho$ must be a maximally entangled pure state. \end{theo}